 iOS developers most commonly program in Swift and Objective-C.

-Bohon also noted that Swift is interoperable with Objective-C, which is a general-purpose, object-oriented programming (OOP) language based on C that added OOP paradigms to the language through object messaging.
+Bohon also noted that Swift is interoperable with Objective-C, which is a general-purpose, object-oriented programming language based on C that added OOP paradigms to the language through object messaging.
 Objective-C was the main programming language used by Apple for iOS before Swift was introduced.
-Since it has been around since 1984, Objective-C still represents a significant proportion of Apple's code base.
+Since it has been around since 1984, Objective-C still represents a significant proportion of Apple’s code base.
 Swift and Objective-C were listed as No. 19 and 20, respectively, on the TIOBE index for March 2021.
 Upwork listed Objective-C as the top-paying programming language by the hour for freelancers in September 2020.

 - 20 programming languages that are attracting the most new learners (free PDF) (TechRepublic)